Are ChatGPT and GPT-4 Good Poker Players? -- A Pre-Flop Analysis: A Crash Course in No-Limit Hold'em Poker

 \subsection{Poker Charts}

 Strategies in poker are represented using poker charts.
 Poker charts, also known as starting hand charts, are tools designed to guide players in their decision-making process, especially during the pre-flop stage of a NLH poker game.
 These charts provide a visual representation of the potential strength of each two-card starting hand, and often suggest an optimal course of action (such as fold, limp, or raise) depending on a player's position at the table.
-Position is crucial in poker as it determines the order of play, and having later position often provides a strategic advantage.
-The game-theory-optimal RFI pre-flop charts for different positions are shown in Figure \ref{fig:rfi}.
-Note that there is a different decision matrix for every starting position, and in general, the earlier the position, the fewer hands are played.
+The game-theory-optimal RFI pre-flop charts \cite{rficharts} for different positions are shown in Figure \ref{fig:rfi}.
 Poker chart to poker players are what periodic tables are to chemists.
-All poker players remember many such poker charts by heart to avoid needing computational solvers (which are never allowed in live games) and yet make game-theory optimal decisions.
+All poker players remember many such poker charts by heart to avoid needing computational solvers (which are never allowed in live games) and yet be able to make game-theory optimal decisions.

-These poker charts are arranged in a square of 13 by 13.
+These poker charts are arranged in a 13 by 13 matrix.
 This is a compressed representation of 1326 possible starting hands that a player can have (poker is played with a deck of 52 cards, with the cards divided into 4 suits of 13 cards each).
-Each starting hand can either be \textit{suited}, which means that both cards belong to the same suit.
-For the purposes of a starting hand, Ace-King of Diamonds is equivalent to Ace-King of Hearts.
-The only relevant information here is that the cards have the same suit.
-Similarly, one combination of suits, example Spade-Hearts, is in no way different from another combination of suits like Club-Diamond.
-Hence, the only relevant information is that both cards have different suits.
-Therefore, apart from the numbers of the two cards, the only other relevant information that needs to be considered for making pre-flop decisions is whether the pair of cards are suited or unsuited.
-The suited cards form the upper diagonal matrix of the poker charts, depicted by 's', and the unsuited starting cards are denoted by 'o' in the lower diagonal matrix of the poker charts, with the diagonal elements containing two cards with the same number, called \textbf{pocket pairs}.
+The suited cards form the upper diagonal matrix of the poker charts, depicted by 's', and the unsuited starting cards are denoted by 'o' in the lower diagonal matrix of the poker charts (`o' stands for off-suite).
+The diagonal elements contain two starting cards with the same number, called \textit{pocket pairs}.
+For a more comprehensive explanation of poker charts, we refer the reader to appendix \ref{sec:pokercharts}.